usaid-cs/yesterday-i-learned/random.md

 - If you like kinky bondage sex, write down a contract with your partner for if/when the neighbours call the cops on you.
 - Fancy patterned rims found on women's underwear are called lace edges.
 - [Max Park](https://en.wikipedia.org/wiki/Max_Park) is the world's speed cubing champion (or second place).
 He is autistic.
-- In America, you may copyright the design of a dress, but you may not copyright the shape of the dress.
-This leads to [knockoffs](https://www.youtube.com/watch?v=U9wY8Wz6lCs) (lookalikes), but not counterfeits (fake things with the original makers' logo).
 - ACG is short for Anime, Comics, and Games.
 - [RRS Boaty McBoatface](https://en.wikipedia.org/wiki/RRS_Sir_David_Attenborough) was unfortunately renamed to RRS Sir David Attenborough.
 Boaty McBoatface was itself a homage to an adopted owl, "Hooty McOwlface".
 - A paperback romance novel in 1972 called [The Flame and the Flower](https://en.wikipedia.org/wiki/The_Flame_and_the_Flower) popularised the [historical] romance genre.
 It sold nine times as many copies as originally planned.